To

 complicated story line that progresses slowly but the ending seems rushed.
 Rugged

 looking American Richard Widmark ,who seems at home in The Alamo, seems out of place among the British cast.
-Perhaps

-some viewers felt uncomfortable with the overt sexualization of an underage
+No doubt some viewers felt uncomfortable with the overt sexualization of an underage

 Natassja Kinski.
 Kinski, who would later go on to melt the screen in Cat People, was not well utilized in the